Recent meetings

 Communication Activities

-During 2025 we plan to organise events at the European Parliament linked to supporting child protection and care system reform in EU candidate countries, and specifically on Ukraine and Moldova.
-We are also involved in events organised by the European Expert Group on the Transition from Institutional to Community Based Care (EEG), of which we are a founding member.
-We will likely engage in more public communication activities linked to the legislative proposals for the next multiannual financial framework, and will respond to EU consultations where these concern the abovementioned funding instruments, policies affecting the transition from institutional to family and community based care, and policies and law affecting children’s rights, the rights of persons with disabilities and child protection more generally.
+In the late spring and summer of 2025, we organised several events at the European Parliament linked to supporting child protection and care system reform in EU candidate countries, specifically on Ukraine and Moldova.
+We were also involved in events organised by the European Expert Group on the Transition from Institutional to Community-Based Care (EEG), of which we are a founding member and became a co-chair in March 2026.
+We started engagement in more public communication activities linked to the legislative proposals for the next Multiannual Financial Framework (MFF), in collaboration with the EEG, other NGOs, and other coalitions such as the Child Rights Action Group.
+We will respond to EU consultations where these concern the abovementioned funding instruments, policies affecting the transition from institutional to family and community based care, and policies and law affecting children’s rights, the rights of persons with disabilities and child protection more generally.

 Interests Represented